Get,

 • Parveen et al. in 2013 stated Phalsa fruit helps reduce blood glucose levels.
 However, excessive consumption may cause your blood glucose level to drop too low.

 • Phalsa fruits are rich in tannins, a review by Chung et al. in 1998 stated excessive consumption of foods rich in tannins may result in oesophageal cancer.
-Although, Phalsa fruit has a property to reduce the risk of certain cancers, the type of tannins and the amounts present is extremely important.
+Although Phalsa fruit has the property to reduce the risk of certain cancers, the type of tannins and the amounts present is extremely important.
 Hence, overconsumption of Phalsa fruit should be avoided.

 However, if you experience any adverse reactions to Phalsa fruit, it is advised to discontinue its intake and immediately contact a doctor or your Ayurvedic physician who has prescribed it.
 They will be able to guide you appropriately for your symptoms.2,7,8